Best Kofax Alternatives for Invoice Processing (2026)

 A Market That Has Moved On

 These pain points are not abstract.
 They reflect a structural gap between legacy template-based capture systems and the AI-native extraction platforms that have emerged over the past several years.
-The global intelligent document processing market is estimated to reach $2.09 billion by 2026, with Gartner publishing its inaugural Magic Quadrant for the category in September 2025, evaluating vendors across a market that now includes over 100 providers (Gartner's forecast for the intelligent document processing market).
-The existence of a formal analyst evaluation framework for IDP signals that the category has matured well beyond the template-based OCR model that defined enterprise document processing software for the previous decade.
+The intelligent document processing market is expected to grow from $2.56 billion in 2025 to $5.26 billion by 2032, according to 360iResearch's intelligent document processing market forecast.
+That growth reflects a category that has matured well beyond the template-based OCR model that defined enterprise document processing software for the previous decade.

 Tungsten Automation has signaled cloud and AI investments on its product roadmap, but existing on-premise deployments built on TotalAgility's template engine do not automatically benefit from those roadmap items.
 For teams evaluating Tungsten Automation alternatives, the question is no longer whether AI-native extraction works at enterprise scale, but which platform fits their specific volume, integration, and compliance requirements.